-Reservoir course aggregate depth shall be a minimum of 6 inches (placed) for pervious pavement, or 4 inches for pervious paver systems beneath the pervious wearing course (and leveling course when used) for water storage, or a minimum of 22 inches (compacted) if an underdrain is used.
+• Reservoir course aggregate depth shall be a minimum of 6 inches (placed) for pervious pavement, or 4 inches for pervious paver systems beneath the pervious wearing course (and leveling course when used) for water storage, or a minimum of 22 inches (compacted) if an underdrain is used.

-- Materials shall meet the specifications of Section D6-04.2.
+- Materials shall meet the specifications of Section D6-04.2 except for proprietary products shall follow the manufacturer's recommendations.
 Thoroughly washed aggregate is recommended to limit the amount of fines in the delivered stone. - The reservoir course shall have a minimum total void volume of 20 percent after being compacted in place. - When the slope exceeds 2 percent, design shall include an interceptor infiltration trench or check dams to create subsurface ponding per Standard Detail NDP-15. - The maximum ponding elevation shall be 6 inches below the top of the wearing course to prevent degradation from repeated freeze-thaw. - Slope bottom of reservoir course away from structures.